SF-Speech: Straightened Flow for Zero-Shot Voice Clone: Experiment results

 \subsection{Inference Efficiency Evaluation}

-In this section, we first measure the Real-Time Factor (RTF) for different models.
+In this part, we first measure the Real-Time Factor (RTF) for different models with a 10s inference speech and a Nvidia-A100 GPU.
 Then, we measure objective metrics under different NFEs for ODE-based models and give the optimal NFEs.
-Finally, we exemplify the speech generated by Voicebox-S and the proposed model under different NFEs to visually present the advantages of the speech generated by our model.

 \textit{1) RTF results:}